 - If you have reached state pension age, your calculated Council Tax Reduction award will not have any further reduction applied unless you have a partner who has not yet reached pension age.

-- If you have not reached state pension credit age, your award will be reduced to 27.11% unless any of the things listed below apply to you or your partner in which case your award will be reduced to 13.56%
+- If you have not reached state pension credit age, your award will be reduced by 27.11% unless any of the benefits listed below apply to you and/or your partner, in which case your award will be reduced by 13.56%:

 - War Pension